RBrearton/py-htmx/pages/b2_ps2.md

 \left( \hat{n} \cdot \vec{K} \right)^3 = \begin{pmatrix} 0 & n_x & n_y & n_z \\ n_x & 0 & 0 & 0 \\ n_y & 0 & 0 & 0 \\ n_z & 0 & 0 & 0 \end{pmatrix} = \hat{n} \cdot \vec{K}.
 $$

-END_ADMONITION
+!END_ADMONITION

 Right, now we can move onto the main part of the question.
 This looks a lot like a matrix Taylor expansion.
 We should probably just be able to Taylor expand the exponential, and use the result we just derived.

-START_ADMONITION info Show working
+!START_ADMONITION info Show working

 Using the Taylor expansion of the exponential, we have